jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 COMPILE FAST FORTH FOR YOUR MODULE
 --

-The principle is to create (or modify) first existing configuration files only to compile FAST FORTH.

 1- in forthMSP430FR.asm "TARGET configuration SWITCHES"  create a line for your target, example:

-    ;MY_MSP430FR5738_1 ; compile for my own MSP430FR5738 miniboard
+    ;MY_MSP430FR5738_1 ; compile for my own MSP430FR5738 miniboard V1

+2- create your MSP430FR5738_1.asm and MSP430FR5738.inc from another target.asm and device.inc as pattern,
+then customize declarations.

-2- in Target.inc add one item:
+3- in ThingsInFirst.inc add one "device.inc" item:

         .IFDEF MY_MSP430FR5738_1
-        .warning "Code for MY_MSP430FR5738_1"
-    DEVICE = "MSP430FR5738" ; for target.inc file below, defines your device
-    UCA0_UART   ; for target.inc file below, defines uart used by FORTH input terminal LF_XTAL     ; for target.inc file below, defines if your module have a 32768 Hz xtal, to enable it.
+    UCA0_UART   ; for device.inc file below, defines uart used by FORTH input terminal LF_XTAL     ; for device.inc file below, defines if your module have a 32768 Hz xtal, to enable it.
-    UCB0_SD     ; for target.inc file below, defines UC used for SD Card driver if used .include "MSP430FR5738.inc"  ; include device declarations
+    UCB0_SD     ; for device.inc file below, defines UC used for SD Card driver if used .include "MSP430FR5738.inc"  ; include device declarations
-        .ENDIF  ; MY_MSP430FR5738_1
+        .ENDIF

-3- also include an new item in Target.asm:
+4- in TargetInit.asm add one "target.asm" item:
         .IFDEF MY_MSP430FR5738_1
-    .include "MY_MSP430FR5738_1.asm"
+            .include MY_MSP430FR5738.asm
         .ENDIF

-4- create your MSP430FR5738_1.asm (and MSP430FR5738.inc) from another target.asm and device.inc as model,
-then customize declarations.

-Then, for the needs of syntactic preprocessor:
+Then, for your source files:

-1- create a \config\gema\device.pat file if not exist, to do a mix from your device.inc file and another analog device.pat.
+1- create a \config\gema\device.pat file if not exist, from device.inc and another device.pat as pattern.

-2- create your \config\gema\target.pat file from target.asm file.
+2- create your \config\gema\target.pat file from target.asm and another target.pat as pattern.

 Best practice, I suggest you that all digital pins you define (input or output) in your projects have their idle state high, with external pull up resistor that is the reset state of FastForth...